 Leilani G. - Heart Warrior & Heart Transplant Receipient

-Leilani, now age twenty - five, was an incredibly active kid.
+Leilani, now age twenty - six, was an incredibly active kid.
 She grew up playing over ten sports and participating in a plethora of outdoor activities throughout the Peninsula Bay Area.
 One day while jogging on the treadmill Leilani went into a cardiac seizure and an aborted sudden cardiac arrest.

 After a week of testing it was determined that Leilani had Hypertrophic Cardiomyopathy, or excess thickening of the left ventricle leaving the heart susceptible to ventricular fibrillation.
 Doctors decided to place an Implanted Cardioverter Defibrillator in her chest to deliver a life-saving shock in the event of a V-Tach (Ventricular Tachycardia) episode.